 Luis has had his works produced as plays, poetry-theater, or one-man shows at Casa 101 in Boyle Heights, the Mark Taper Auditorium, Ivar Theater, and John Anson Ford Theater in Los Angeles—and the Blue Ryder Theater, the Firehouse Theater and Club Lower Links in Chicago.

 In the fall of 2014, Mayor Eric Garcetti chose Luis J. Rodriguez as the official Poet Laureate of Los Angeles.

-Presently Luis has a total of fifteen books in poetry, children’s literature, fiction, and nonfiction including with Simon & Schuster, HarperCollins, Seven Stories Press, Curbstone Press, Children’s Book Press, Lee & Low, among others.
+Presently Luis has a total of sixteen books in poetry, children’s literature, fiction, and nonfiction including with Simon & Schuster, HarperCollins, Seven Stories Press, Curbstone Press, Children’s Book Press, Lee & Low, among others.
 Beyond the best-selling "Always Running" (around half a million copies sold), there is “Hearts & Hands: Creating Community in Violent Times” (summarizing his forty years in urban peace work and gang intervention) as well as “Music of the Mill: A Novel,” “The Republic of East Los Angeles: Stories,” “It Doesn’t Have to Be This Way: A Barrio Story” (an illustrated bilingual children’s books), and “America is Her Name” (an illustrated children’s book).
 Audio books have been released through Dreamscape and he has e-books from Open Road Integrated Media.